outdreamer/build-a-cure-1/docs/problem_solving_matching.md

     - this method is for when you want to understand a system, for description or prediction purposes

-    - interface is a filter, symmetry is an origin for distortions, vertex is a key variable
+    - interface is a filter, symmetry is an origin for distortions, vertex is a key/generative variable

     - in order to automate problem-solving, you may need to derive the interfaces/symmetries of a problem space, and then stack/arrange them in order that maximizes their utility as a set of filters that generate solutions from the original problem statement